dguaderrama/bootcamp-jb/_posts/2005-cartography/2005-12-31-fundamentals.md

 ## Elements of effective cartography

-Including necessary information leads to effective mapping.
+Including necessary information leads to effective cartography.

 Your audience must understand what you're trying to convey.